 Welcome to Hand Dyed Happy Headquarters.
-Sign up for the Newsletter and be the first to know about Hand Dyed Happy everything.
+Join the newsletter to be the first to know about updates and club openings.

 One of the most common questions I'm asked is whether or not skeins should be alternated, and the answer is; it's complicated.

 So many things go into deciding if you'll take the time to alternate your precious hand dyed skeins of yarn.
 Here are some things to consider and questions to ask when you're making this decision for yourself.

 Reading your skeins: